fishjam-dev/membrane-webrtc-android/README.md

 	}
 ```

+## Developing
+1. Run `./scripts/init.sh` in the main directory to install ktlint and release-it and set up git hooks
+2. Run `release-it` to release.
+Follow the prompts, it should add a commit and a git tag and jitpack should pick it up automatically and put the new version in the jitpack repo.

 ## Credits
 This project is highly inspired by the [LiveKit](https://livekit.io/) project and their implementation of the [Android SDK](https://github.com/livekit/client-sdk-android) and reuses a lot of their implemented solutions (mainly dealing with WebRTC SDK while the signalling got completely replaced with an internal solution).